Irfan-alyy/react-app-one/README.md

   - left and right key for moving image left and right
   - indicator for showing which image is open and to jump for certain image by clicking

+### 7 Load more Products ✅
+A program which fetches products from and api

+- **Features:**
+  - Fetchec Products and show them in proper way
+  - load more button for fetching more data
+  - previous data will not be fetched again and it will remain render, just new data will be render and fetched when click

 ## 🛠 Installation & Usage
 1. Clone the repository:
    ```sh